Dynamic-Book/doc/3-References/100-DyboApp/README.md

 educational documents associated with these objects are discarded by the Preference editor.

-Selecting the ‘Paul’ user presents its information, there is a ‘Save’ button to save editing of the three text fields.
+Selecting the ‘Paul’ user presents his information, there is a ‘Save’ button to save editing of the three text fields.
 In the ‘Classes’ decorated panel, selecting ‘1035’, then the ‘edit’ quick button (the second one) leads to the ‘1035’ object.
 Then the navigation can